zirman/suspenders-js/README.md

 are special JavaScript generators that suspend using the 'yield' keyword whenever it would block.
 When an asynchronous result is ready, it resumes the coroutine where it left off without needing a callback.
 Unlike Promises or Async/Await, coroutines can be canceled after started.
-Any asynchronous tasks they are suspended on will be stopped and their finally blocks will be called to clean up resources.
+Any asynchronous tasks they are suspended on will be stopped, and their finally blocks will be called to clean up resources.

 What is structured concurrency?
-It organizes running coroutines into scopes to better reason about their lifetimes, error handling and cancelation.
-Coroutines are launched within a scope where they run until complete, throw an error or the scope is canceled.
+It organizes running coroutines into scopes to better reason about their lifetimes, error handling and cancellation.
+Coroutines are launched within a scope where they run until complete, throw an error, or the scope is canceled.
 A coroutine's finally block will run even after being canceled.
 This ensures that resources like network connections or file descriptors are always closed when no longer needed.
 If a coroutine throws an error, the containing scope cancels with an error.
-Canceled scopes propagate cancelation to all coroutines within it.
+Canceled scopes propagate cancellation to all coroutines within it.
 And scopes that canceled with an error, call their error callback and bubble up the error to their parent scope.

-Additionally "Structured Concurrency" allows for automatic cancelation of coroutines that are no longer needed.
+Additionally, "Structured Concurrency" allows for automatic cancellation of coroutines that are no longer needed.
 For example, it is common to race two Promises and only take the result of the first to complete.
 The second promise cannot be canceled once started and will continue to run to completion.
-Suspenders.js automatically cancels coroutines who's results are no longer needed, making more efficient use of resources.
+Suspenders.js automatically cancels coroutines whose results are no longer needed, making more efficient use of resources.

 ## Why another async programming library?